elementofprgress/MeltyElement_Effective_Armor_Mod/README.md

 ## Known Issues

-* Protractor is simi-functional in SPG/Arty due to rotation issues.
+* Protractor is semi-functional in SPG/Arty due to rotation issues.
 It is not recommended to try and use in SPG/Arty yet.
 * Looking very far to the left/right or behind your tank can result in some parts of the ArmorPanel position and visibility being incorrect.
 * When viewing the debug render with the cameraAngle option set to True.
 The debug render is impossible to see because it (correctly) displays the collision points based on the camera angles.
 * Does not fully/correctly reinitialize if XVM is reloaded live.
 * At times incorrect information can be displayed during preround.
 This corrects itself once the battle starts.
 * During preround the Armor Panel will not update with the camera movement.
-* Preround initilization does not always fully update the armor panel.
+* Preround initialization does not always fully update the armor panel.